 The most frequent indications for induction of labour at district level are post term pregnancy, hypertensive disorders and pre-labour rupture of membranes.
 Only induce labour in a hospital with 24 hour emergency operating theatre capacity.
 Elective delivery must only be done with a valid indication and beyond 39 weeks gestation (or with proven lung maturity if gestation is unsure and the indication valid).

 Contra-indications for induction of delivery at a district hospital

-- Placenta praevia.
+- placenta praevia

-- Transverse lie persisting after attempted version.
+- transverse lie persisting after attempted version

-- Breech presentation.
+- breech presentation

-- Fetal distress.
+- foetal distress

-- Previous caesarean section.
+- previous caesarean section

-- Parity ≥5.
+- parity ≥5

 Approach to induction of labour